 - The child has been integrated into the family of the noncustodial parent with the consent of the other parent; or

-- The child’s present environment endangers the child’s physical or emotional health or impairs the child’s emotional development and the harm likely to be caused by a change of environment is outweighed by the advantage of a change to the child.
+- The child’s present environment endangers the child’s physical or emotional health or impairs the child’s emotional development and the harm likely to be caused by a change of environment is outweighed by the advantage of a change to the child; or

-For more information contact Tuft, Lach, Jerabek & O’Connell, PLLC at 651-771-0050 to schedule a consultation with one of our experienced family law attorneys.
+For more information, contact Tuft, Lach, Jerabek & O’Connell, PLLC online here or at 651-771-0050 to schedule a consultation with one of our experienced family law attorneys.